 You can find a full list of the countries where you’re entitled to an annual increase in your state pension at gov.uk.

 If you live abroad and are classed as a non-UK resident, you usually don’t have to pay any tax on your state pension.
-But you might have to pay tax in the country you live in – and if you’re receiving another pension income, you could be taxed on that, too.
+But you might have to pay tax in the country you live in – and if you’re receiving another pension income you could also be taxed on that.

 If you choose to receive your State Pension into a non-UK bank account, then it’ll arrive in the local currency.
 The amount you receive will be affected by the local exchange rate, so make sure you factor that in.
-This is where Currency Solutions can help.
-We make sure you're not impacted by non-favourable local exchange rates.
+This is where Currency Solutions can help

 Every year, we help thousands of people transfer their money from a UK bank account to an overseas account.
 We offer highly competitive rates, as well as first-class customer service.
 You might find these three services useful:

 Would you like to speak to one of our experienced brokers?
 Give us a call on +44 (0)20 7740 0000 or we can call you back Monday to Thursday between 8am - 6pm, and on Friday between 8am - 5pm.Get a free quote